Click images to enlarge

 Weight: 18.3 oz. (without mount or batteries)

-*Please know that there is no industry standardized test to determine a Recognition and/or Identification Range, thus they are meaningless specifications for comparative shopping.
+*There is no industry standardized test to determine a Recognition and/or Identification Range, thus they are meaningless specifications for comparative shopping.
 Unfortunately, many companies take the liberty of publishing fantasy numbers that only serve to mislead shoppers who are doing good faith research.
 We do not to participate in this practice.

 Boarmaster 40 Downloads